lbahlo/jssnippets/InterviewQuestions.md

 #### What is an Object?

-Each object is an instance of a particular class or subclass with the class's own methods or procedures and data variables.
-An object is what actually runs in the computer.

 In pure OOP terms an object is an instance of a class.
+Objects are usable instances of classes.
+When you instantiate this class, you are creating an instance object at runtime.

 #### What is a Class?
 A class is simply a representation of a type of object.
 It is the blueprint, or plan, or template, that describes the details of an object.
 A class is the blueprint from which the individual objects are created.
 Class is composed of three things: a name, attributes, and operations.

+A class is a definition of a template for creating objects.
+It consists of member variables (which may or may not be private, but are typically private) and member functions (or methods) which can act on these member variables